maltekuehl/k-DBCV/README.md

-# Draft-DBCV
+DBCV

-DBCV* is an efficient python implementation of the density based cluster validation (DBCV) score proposed by Moulavi et al. (2014).
+DBCV is an efficient python implementation of the density based cluster validation (DBCV) score proposed by Moulavi et al. (2014).

 ## Getting Started
 ### Dependencies
 - SciPy
 - NumPy
 ### Installation
-DBCV* can be installed via pip:
+DBCV can be installed via pip:
 ```
 pip install ....?
 ```